insapathogenomics/ReporTree/README.md

 _Note: this tool relies on the usage of programs/modules of other developers.
 DO NOT FORGET TO ALSO CITE THEM!_

 ## News!
+#### 2022.10.14 - release docker image insapathogenomics/reportree:1.0.1
+This new docker image fixes a bug in the installation of snp-sites, which was affecting the alignment processing.

 #### 2022.09.21 - ReporTree v1.0.0
 This is the first release of ReporTree.
 For those who have already been using this tool, we warn you that ReporTree has suffered a major update in the last few days and we highlight the: